RapidRide E Line

 - Public outreach for routing and stop spacing (Jan.-March 2012)

-- King County Council adoption of final routing and stop locations (April or May 2012)
+- King County Council adopted final routing and stop locations (July 2012)

 - Service begins February 2014